Jasper Sitwell: Fictional character biography

 Jasper Sitwell graduated at the top of his class at S.H.I.E.L.D.
 Academy, with particularly high marks in airborne jump school and underwater maneuvers.
-The agent's eager-beaver attitude meets initially with mock (and occasionally real) frustration when first introduced to S.H.I.E.L.D.
-Executive Director Nick Fury and second-in-command Dum Dum Dugan.
+The agent's eager-beaver attitude meets initially with mock (and occasionally real) frustration when first introduced to S.H.I.E.L.D. director Nick Fury and second-in-command Dum Dum Dugan.
 However, Sitwell soon proves himself and earns his fellow agents' respect — albeit tinged with occasional humor aimed at his youthfulness and idealistic naïveté.
-Mentored by Fury himself and occasionally appointed interim director when Fury is on solo missions in the field, Sitwell later is assigned to Stark Industries as liaison between S.H.I.E.L.D. and the defense-industry contractor which designs and manufactures much of the ordnance and equipment for S.H.I.E.L.D.
-It's there he confronts costumed assassins and terrorists, such as Grey Gargoyle, Spymaster (who shoots him and puts Sitwell in a coma for a time), and A.I.M.
-He romances Whitney Frost.
-Sitwell is eventually reassigned back to S.H.I.E.L.D., but continues to play a role in the affairs of Tony Stark from time to time.
-When Obadiah Stane takes over what was by then named Stark International, Fury sends Sitwell on an ultimately failed attempt to retrieve Iron Man's armors.
+Mentored by Fury and occasionally acting as interim director when Fury is on solo missions in the field, Sitwell is later assigned to Stark Industries as liaison between S.H.I.E.L.D. and the defense-industry contractor which designs and manufactures much of the ordnance and equipment for S.H.I.E.L.D.
+Sitwell confronts costumed assassins and terrorists, such as Grey Gargoyle, Spymaster (who shoots him and puts Sitwell in a coma for a time), and A.I.M.
+Sitwell is eventually reassigned back to S.H.I.E.L.D., but continues to be involved with Stark Industries.

-Sitwell, like most of the S.H.I.E.L.D. leadership at the time, is seemingly killed by a self-aware, renegade "Deltan" variety of the artificial human "Life Model Decoys" of S.H.I.E.L.D., and replaced by one such LMD which was then installed as executive director.
-The real Sitwell later turns up alive after having been brainwashed by a faction of the terrorist organization Hydra, placed in suspended animation, released as part of a plot against Fury, and eventually deprogrammed.
-He has since been a top interrogater of S.H.I.E.L.D., often paired with fellow agent Jimmy Woo.
-He has also worked closely with G. W. Bridge, mainly in an attempt to neutralize the Punisher.
+Sitwell, like most of the S.H.I.E.L.D. leadership at the time, is seemingly killed by a self-aware, renegade Life Model Decoy (LMD), and replaced by an LMD, who is installed as executive director.
+The real Sitwell later turns up alive after having been brainwashed by Hydra, placed in suspended animation.
+He is sent after Fury and eventually freed of his brainwashing.

-Sitwell was one of the many S.H.I.E.L.D. agents who refused to join Norman Osborn's H.A.M.M.E.R. organization in the wake of the Skrull Secret Invasion.
-He would join with Dugan to form a mercenary paramilitary group that would engage H.A.M.M.E.R., Hydra and its associate "Leviathan" program, alongside Fury's Secret Warriors.
-One of these many skirmishes sees Jasper lose his friends Eric Koenig and Gabriel Jones.
+Sitwell is one of the many S.H.I.E.L.D. agents who refuse to join Norman Osborn's H.A.M.M.E.R. organization in the wake of the Skrull Secret Invasion.
+He and Dugan form a mercenary paramilitary group to combat H.A.M.M.E.R., Hydra, and Leviathan.

-He also works with Fury in regards to the underground activities of Bucky Barnes, the Winter Soldier.

 Sitwell is later killed saving Fury from the brainwashed Black Widow.
-However, he returns as a zombie through unknown means and joins the Howling Commandos.
+He returned as a zombie through unknown means and was held in Area 13 by a S.H.I.E.L.D. division called S.T.A.K.E.
+Sitwell joins the Life Model Decoy of Dum Dum Dugan and Martin Reyna to fight Teen Abomination.
+After the defeat of Teen Abomination, Sitwell is returned to Area 13.

+As part of the All-New, All-Different Marvel publishing line, Jasper Sitwell appears as a member of S.T.A.K.E.'s Howling Commandos.